 Although how long a resin floor will last depends on the specification and the use it is subject to, we are confident that our resin screeds will have a minimum ten-year life expectancy.

-Normal forklift truck use will not damage an epoxy floor.
+Normal forklift truck use will not damage an epoxy floor coating.

 There are single pack paints that are cheaper than epoxy.
-However they are applied a lot thinner and therefore won’t last as long, so epoxy flooring is a better value for money.
+However they are applied a lot thinner and therefore won’t last as long, so epoxy resin for flooring is a better value for money.